MinamiMunakata/WakeMeApp/README.md

 ## Target

 - People who often sleep over
-- People who often text their friend's about the attendance.
+- People who often text their friends about their attendance.

 ## Features

 - Set an alarm.
 - Share the time you want to wake up.
-- Send a notification after the time to check if the user get up.
+- Send a notification after the time to check if the user is awake.
-- Show the status if the user sleep over.
+- Show the status if the user oversleeps.
-- Show friend list in order which the user who doesn't get up yet comes first.
+- Show friend list in order of sleep status, with oversleeping friends listed first.
-- Send and receive messages to friend-users.
+- Send and receive messages to friends.
 - Store all messages.
-- Track the last seen status.
+- Track the last-seen status.
-- Create an account with Email and Passward.
+- Create an account with Email and Password.
 - Facebook login.
 - Configure your profile.
 (Name/ Profile picture/ Email/ Passward)
-- Search friend-users by Email.
+- Search for friends by Email.

 ## Specification